-On April 11, 2011 EMC announced a general progress report on the Nyngan Scandium Project in New South Wales, Australia.
+Nyngan Scandium Project: On April 11, 2011 EMC announced a general progress report on the Nyngan Scandium Project in New South Wales, Australia.
 Specific work steps underway or imminent were outlined, including:

-- ground water assessment program (including drilling), - · surface water assessment program, - Aboriginal heritage review, - ecology review. - traffic, noise and air quality baseline monitoring, and - aerial photography and contour mapping for the property, specifically the anticipated location of site facilities.
+- ground water assessment program (including drilling), - surface water assessment program, - Aboriginal heritage review, - ecology review, - traffic, noise and air quality baseline monitoring, and - aerial photography and contour mapping for the property, specifically the anticipated location of site facilities.

-The ground water assessment work will commence in April, with a program to install 8 ground water bores to test and evaluate the presence, salinity, and volumes of natural ground water, both in the proposed open pit area as well as anticipated facilities locations.
-Permanent water monitoring equipment will be installed in the bores to collect ongoing seasonal data on well water levels and conditions.
-A surface water study will follow the ground water study.
-Aerial mapping and the subsequent ground survey will also be commissioned in early May so as to provide accurate topographical survey information for design and operational purposes in the project area.
+The ground water assessment work commenced in April, with a program to install 8 ground water bores to test and evaluate the presence, salinity, and volumes of natural ground water, both in the proposed open pit area as well as anticipated facilities locations.
+The press release also indicated that permanent water monitoring equipment would be installed to collect seasonal data on well water levels, that a surface water study would be initiated and that aerial mapping and a subsequent ground survey would be commissioned thereafter.